-With Divi Theme Builder, you get access to a full theme templating options using Divi.
-You’ll be able to design headers, footers, archives, single posts, etc.
+With Divi Theme Builder, you can access entire theme templating options.
+You can design headers, footers, archives, single posts, etc.

-When you publish a template part, you’ll also be able to use conditional rules to control exactly where to display that template.
+When you publish a template part, you can use conditional rules to control exactly where to display that template.

 Like the other tools, you also get a dynamic content feature that lets you include dynamic content from your WordPress site or custom fields.
-And if you’re using Divi to design an eCommerce store, it includes a full WooCommerce integration that lets you design all of your store’s pages.
+And if you’re using Divi to design an eCommerce store, it consists of a full WooCommerce integration that lets you design all your store’s pages.

-Finally, Divi includes a number of pre-built website template packs that you can import, which helps you quickly get up and running.
+Finally, Divi includes several pre-built website template packs that you can import, which helps you quickly get up and running.

-Overall, I’d say that Divi is somewhat of an alternative to Elementor Pro, as it has a lot of the same strengths.
-Personally, I prefer Elementor Pro’s interface, but you might like Divi better, in which case Divi might be the right tool for you.
+Overall, Divi is somewhat of an alternative to Elementor Pro, as it has a lot of the same strengths.
+We prefer Elementor Pro’s interface, but you might like Divi better, so Divi might be the right tool for you.

-Beaver Builder is a popular WordPress page builder that has a good reputation for clean code and stability.
+Beaver Builder is a popular WordPress page builder with a good reputation for clean code and stability.
 Like the others, it gives you an easy-to-use visual drag-and-drop interface to create your designs.

-With the official Beaver Themer extension, you can add on full theme building support to the core Beaver Builder plugin.
+With the official Beaver Themer extension, you can add full theme-building support to the core Beaver Builder plugin.

-Beaver Themer lets you design all of your WordPress theme parts, including headers, footers, archives, and singles.
+Beaver Themer lets you design your WordPress theme parts, including headers, footers, archives, and singles.

-To pull in data from your WordPress site or custom fields, you can use Beaver Themer’s field connections feature to dynamically insert information.
+To pull in data from your WordPress site or custom fields, you can use Beaver Themer’s field connections feature to insert information dynamically.